RustFestEU/blog.rustfest.eu/_posts/2019-08-14-pre-post-conf-events-sustainable-train-travels.md

 | Barcelona Sants, ES             | Thursday  |           | 22:44   | 🎉 Hurray, we made it.                                                                     |

 The NightJet 471 from Berlin rolls directly to Zürich.
+It is the connection I used to get to and from the first RustFest in 2016.

 ### From the East